Criminal Justice

 Upon successful completion of this course, students will be able to:

-• Demonstrate proficiency with academic writing related to the theory and practice of law enforcement.
+• Demonstrate proficiency with academic writing related to crisis negotiations.

 BCJ 403 Theory and Practices of Corrections 3